 16 years ago…

-i discovered lamp work glass beads. i had been searching for unusual glass beads for my jewellery designs and found the generic, machine-made glass bead a tad boring.
+i discovered lamp work beads while searching for unusual glass beads for my jewellery designs.

-i learnt to make glass beads on a simple butane torch. my first few hours ‘at the flame’ produced 7 beads and was a mesmerising experience. captivated by the glowing, viscous glass and the possibility of designing all my own beads. i was hooked, ultimate control, or so I thought.
+my first 7 handmade beads were made on a butane torch, i was mesmerised. captivated by the glowing, viscous glass and the possibility of designing all my own beads, i was hooked, ‘ultimate control’, or so I thought.

 My first necklace…

 made with 47 glass beads on the butane torch was the beginning of emubeads’ designs. during this early time of learning, i’d have to keep going back to the torch to make more beads. barely waiting for them to cool in the vermiculite bath, i’d thread them up –not enough– making more until i completed the necklace.

 within a few weeks, I had upgraded from a butane torch to a lamp work torch. the vermiculite bath has since been replaced with a tetlow kiln.
 The kiln anneals the beads overnight, regulating the cooling process and reducing glass stress and spontaneous cracks.